djsing/ELEN4010/test/README.md

 - The neccesary HTML DOM eleemnts are diplayed correctly for login
 - The ability to successfuly login once the corect user credentials are supplied

+## termsAndConditions.test
+This file contains unit-tests for the terms and conditions model, which is responsibile for providing terms and conditions to be rendered on the webpage.
+These tests include:
+- Testing that the preamble returned is correct
+- Testing that the terms and conditions relating to accounts is correct
+- Testing that the terms and conditions relating to the other sites is correct

+## termsAndConditionsFrontEnd.test
+This file contains automated front-end testing that the terms and conditions from the model are rendered correctly on the on the website: These tests include:
+- Testing that the preamble returned is correct
+- Testing that the terms and conditions relating to accounts is correct
+- Testing that the terms and conditions relating to the other sites is correct